noir-lang/noir/docs/docs/aztec3/milestones/milestones.md

 I can interpret those fees, based on some Aztec L2 Public fungible token standard.

-I can convert the currency into ETH / Aztec Tokens.

 I can simulate the fee-paying tx, to validate that I'll be paid.

 I can simulate the accompanying tx.